loopwerk/loopwerk.io/content/hire-me/index.md

 Dan Raviv, CTO at Sound Radix:

 > Kevin is the most professional full-stack web developer I’ve worked with.
-He took end-to-end project ownership and reworked our entire website, **improving the UX as well as internals beyond recognition**.
+It’s very hard to find engineers who take pride in their craft and are also able to take end-to-end project ownership; Kevin did just that at Sound Radix and reworked our entire website, **improving the UX as well as internals beyond recognition**.
 I had complete confidence in Kevin to handle any technical challenge on his own.

 ## Tech